 Sean had heard it a hundred times, but he gave no sign of impatience.
 He “got it.”
 He understood what was at stake.
 It was better to finish the drive empty-handed than to have an accident.

 “And oh,” Dad could not quite leave well enough alone.
 “Stay alert.
 Don’t get comfortable and fall asleep.”

 An hour later, Sean saw his first deer.
 He’d made a good choice of stand sites.
 Hunkered down behind a log, he was virtually impossible for a moving deer to see, and the log provided a rest for his shotgun.
 With a light breeze filtering up the draw, the deer would not wind him until it was too late.

 Sean allowed them all to pass, even though he knew his father wanted to harvest a dozen more does.
-He had never taken an antlered buck, though, and maybe he would see one if he were patient.
+He had never taken an antlered buck, and maybe he would see one if he was patient.